OlaoluwaM/midas-pizza/README.md

 ### `Git submodules`

 This project uses git submodules, so in order for it to work on your machine you would need to also clone the submodules into the repo.
-It can be done using the `git submodule init` command, and `git submodule update` commands
+It can be done using the `git submodule init`, and `git submodule update` commands

 ### `npm run serve:dev`